Car insurance costs approximately $1,544 per year in Connecticut. Learn more about what goes into those rates and how to save.

 Car insurance underwriters reference credit history to gauge how reliable a client will be.
 Trended data show motorists with solid credit are often more dependable auto insurance customers: they're less likely to file claims insurance companies have to reimburse.

-In Connecticut, a driver who maintains outstanding credit saves $1,476.64 each year on car insurance, versus a driver who has a low credit history.
-Read more about how credit score impacts car insurance outlays:
+In Connecticut, a driver who maintains outstanding credit can save $1,476 each year on car insurance, versus a driver who has a low credit score.

 |Credit Tier||Average Yearly Premium|